Fashion designer Virgil Abloh dies of cancer at 41

 In 2018, Abloh became the first Black artistic director of men’s wear at Louis Vuitton in the French design house’s storied history.
 A first generation Ghanaian American whose seamstress mother taught him to sew, Abloh had no formal fashion training but had a degree in engineering and a master’s in architecture.

-Abloh, who grew up in Chicago, was often referred to as a Renaissance man in the fashion world.
+Abloh, who grew up in Rockford, Illinois, outside of Chicago, was often referred to as a Renaissance man in the fashion world.
 He moonlighted as a DJ.
 But in a short time, he emerged as one of fashion’s most heralded designers.
 Abloh called himself “a maker.”
 He was named one of Time magazine’s most influential people in 2018.

 In 2009, Abloh met Kanye West — now called Ye — while he was working at a screen-printing store.
 After he and Ye interned together at the LVMH brand Fendi, Abloh was Ye’s creative director.
 Abloh was art director for the 2011 Ye-Jay-Z album “Watch the Throne,” for which Abloh was nominated for a Grammy.